top of page

 'Whose else could they be?'

-'Well that’s worrying if he is.'
+'Well that’s worrying if he is,' Marcus added.

-Choosing to take the lantern from Marcus, Bacer continued to lead their cautious progress along the path before he ascended the final few steps to the building's entrance.
-Stepping through another arch into a broad covered corridor, the two men found themselves in near darkness.
-Baecr’s feeble light glazed over more statues with impassive looks, muted witnesses to whoever had passed before.
-Shadows stretched along the corridor, seemingly bringing life to the silent statues watching within the niches along the corridor.
-Fortunately for the brothers’ active imaginations it did not take them long to reach the cavea, emerging with some relief out into the vast, circular cavea, roofless and open to the sky.
-This usually noise-filled heart of Pompey's theatre now lay as still and silent as a forgotten grave.
-Whereas broken clouds had obscured the moon before, now a white, ethereal glow from the heavens above replaced the need for the lantern, its flame dying in any event to a redundant flicker.
-Rows of stone seats could be seen rising upwards on three sides of the cavea, whereas on the fourth side furthest away lay the proscenium, a wooden stage for actors to strut upon, giving voice to comedy or tragedy.
-Behind the proscenium, also mostly visible, stood the scaena frons, a three-story vertical backdrop with columns, doorways, windows, and pilasters.
-Within ordered niches, stood the lunar-lit figures of more gods, male and female, nymphs, centaurs and other mythical beasts, some majestic, others in grotesque form, all seemingly gazing down at something unnaturally shaped lying in the centre of the stage.
-At first, it appeared to be crumpled sacking left by a careless hand but on closer examination Baecr saw it was a strip of faded yellow curtain flecked with white.
-A darker stain haloed what he assumed was the unfortunate actor’s shrouded body lying within a ring of violent red.
+'Or she.
+Women can murder as well,' Baecr stated.
+He straightened his back again before contining towards to the theatre, then up the short flight of steps to a covered corridor where their footsteps struck a hollow echo.
+Denser darkness wrapped closely around them.
+In his hand Baecr's feeble light glazed over more statues, eerie marble faces with impassive looks, muted witnesses to whoever or whatever had passed before, alive or dead, adding a chilling effect to an already cold evening.
+Fortunately it did not take long for them to emerge into the vast, circular interior, roofless and open to the sky.
+This was the cavea, the usually noise-filled heart of Pompey's theatre but now as still and silent as a forgotten grave.
+Whereas broken clouds had obscured the moon before, a white, ethereal glow from above had replaced the need for the lantern, its flame dying in any event to a redundant flicker.
+Before them rows of stone seats climbed upwards on three sides of the cavea.
+On the fourth side rose the proscenium, a wooden stage for actors to strut upon, giving voice to comedy or tragedy.
+Behind the proscenium, at first barely visible in the low light stood the scaena frons, a three-story vertical backdrop with columns, doorways, windows, and pilasters.
+Once closer, the brothers could make out several figures set within niches; lunar-lit gods, male and female, then nymphs, centaurs and other mythical beasts, some majestic, others in grotesque form, all seemingly gazing down at something unnaturally shaped lying in the centre of the stage.
+At first appearance it looked to be a length of crumpled sacking left by a careless hand but nearer inspection revealed a strip of faded yellow curtain flecked with a dusting of pale white powder.
+A darker stain haloed what Baecr assumed was the unfortunate actor’s shrouded body lying lifeless within a ring of violent red.
+Caesar possibly had new company.